-After an hour at the peak, we decided to head back down, unaware that more events were in store for us.
+After an hour at the peak, we decided to head back down.

 Visiting Mount Kelimutu during the day

 So, after a rather disappointing, yet eventful start to the day, we decided to go back to Kelimutu National Park.

-I was happy to find the slippery mud had dried and so getting to and from the lakes wasn’t as difficult as it had been earlier.
+I was happy to find the slippery mud had dried and getting to and from the lakes wasn’t as difficult as it had been earlier.

 Arriving at the top, I couldn’t believe I was at the same spot I had been a few hours back.
 The Kelimutu Lakes were all brightly colored with no shadows falling on them.

-I’d given the magical Kelimutu Lakes a second chance at impressing me and wow, was I completely blown away by their beauty!
+I had given the magical Kelimutu Lakes a second chance at impressing me and wow, was I was completely blown away by their beauty!

 In my opinion, noon is the best time to go on a Kelimutu Lake tour.

 These changes are caused by a chemical reaction of the lake’s minerals, the gas activity of the volcano as well as the changing weather conditions.